bloomberg/bde-tools/doc/help.rst

 The ``--msvc_version`` accepts the string "msvc" followed by a space, followed by the Visual Studio internal product version number.
-For example, to select Visual Studio 2013, you can pass the following option to ``waf configure``
+For example, to select Visual Studio 2013, you can pass the following option to ``waf configure``:

 ::